At a Glance

 Nesting

-To defend territory, male sings from a raised perch, often partly hidden among foliage near treetop.
-Males will also engage in serious physical fights, probably in disputes over territorial boundaries.
+To defend territory, the male Painted Bunting sings from a raised perch, often partly hidden among foliage near treetop.
+The male will also engage in serious physical fights, probably in disputes over territorial boundaries.
 One male may have more than one mate.
-Nest: Placed in dense bushes, vines, or low in trees, usually 3-9' above the ground, sometimes higher.
-Nest (built by female) is open cup woven of grass, weeds, leaves, lined with fine grass, rootlets, and animal hair.
+Nests are often located in dense bushes, vines, or low in trees, usually 3-9 ft above the ground, sometimes higher.
+The nest, built by the female Painted Bunting, is open cup woven of grass, weeds, leaves, lined with fine grass, rootlets, and animal hair.

 Conservation Status